Praktyka-Zawodowa-2020/optical_graph_recognition/README.md

 4. Edges are created by linking line segments
 5. Connection between vertices are assigned to adjacency list

-Topology recognition updates each vertex in a list with information about adjacent vertices.
+Topology recognition updates each vertex object in a list with information about adjacent vertices.
 Updated list is the input for Postprocessing phase (visualisation from `full` debug below).

 ![topology_recognition](./readme_imgs/topology_recognition.jpg)
 ### Postprocessing
-In the postprocessing phase 2 files storing graph information are created from adjacency list (description in [Command line](#command-line) paragraph).
+In the postprocessing phase 2 files, storing graph information, are created from adjacency list (description in [Command line](#command-line) paragraph).
 GraphML file is created accordingly to [yWorks documentation](https://docs.yworks.com/yfiles/doc/developers-guide/graphml.html) and graph6 file accordingly to [official documentation](http://users.cecs.anu.edu.au/~bdm/data/formats.txt).